Skip to content

 This displays all stored watermarks and their values, useful for debugging incremental runs.

-Removing a watermark for a table causes Rocky to perform a full refresh on the next run.
-This is useful when you need to backfill data or recover from issues:
+Clearing state causes Rocky to perform a full refresh on the next run — useful when you need to backfill data or recover from issues.
+There is no CLI command to remove a single table’s watermark; the practical options are:

 Terminal window